Lumber Weight Calculator

 When undertaking construction, calculating the volume of lumber is essential to accurate budgeting and reducing waste.
 To estimate lumber weight for construction, first of all, its volume must be known because size usually corresponds to weight; otherwise, using tools such as volume calculators ensures precise measurements for an efficient and cost-effective project.

-Convert the dimension of lumber from inches to feet and calculate the volume in cubic feet.
+Change the dimension of lumber from inches to feet and calculate the volume in cubic feet.

-- Length: 8 feet
+- Length = 8 feet

-- Length: 8 feet
+- Length: 8 Ft

-- Width: 6 inches
+- Width: 6 in

-- Thickness: 1 inch
+- Thickness: 1 in

-- Board feet = 6x 8 x1 / 12 = 48/ 12 = 4 board feet
+Board feet = 6 x 8 x1 / 12 = 48/ 12 = 4 board feet

 Cubic Feet for Long Logs